rkluger68/cpycourse/docs/training/main-course/venvs-packages-installation.md

 If the package to install is properly set up, `pip` resolves *its* dependencies and automatically installs these "prerequisites", i.e. the dependencies of your dependencies.

+You can control the "package index" where the packages are retrieved from by `pip`, with the default being [PyPI](https://pypi.org/); packages can also be installed from local filesystem paths and directly from (remote) version control repositories.

 See here for more detailed
 [tutorial instructions on installing packages](https://packaging.python.org/tutorials/installing-packages/).